Cadw sites:

 Arrive in North Wales and the first stop is the historic town of Conwy complete with a foreboding castle and walls by the picturesque quay, set against a stunning mountainous backdrop.
 Conwy is a classic walled town.
 Its circuit of walls, over three quarters of a mile long and guarded by no less than 22 towers, is one of the finest in the World.

-Visit Conwy Castle, built in the 13th century and is now a UNESCO World Heritage Site.
+Visit Castell Conwy (Conwy Castle), built in the 13th century and is now a UNESCO World Heritage Site.
 Its gritty dark stoned fortress has the ability to evoke an authentic medieval atmosphere.

 Take a walk around Conwy, with a visit to the quayside and the smallest house in Britain, built as a one up and one down fisherman’s cottage measuring only 1.8m wide.
+Conwy Tours and Conwy Guided Tours both offer informative walking tours around the town.
 Also Conwy Mussel Museum – Conwy was once the most important pearl fisheries in the country and today musseling is still carried out in the same traditional way.

 Depart Conwy and head for Llandudno Wales' largest resort, uniquely situated between the Great and Little Ormes.
 It has two beaches, the award winning North Shore and the quieter sand duned West Shore, and Llandudno Pier – the longest in Wales.
 Llandudno has kept its Victorian and Edwardian elegance, including around the town centre despite its modern attractions.
 Travel to the top of the Great Orme on the Great Orme Tramway or on the cable cars (weather dependent).
 Clients have the option of alighting at the Halfway Station to take a 45 min tour of the Great Orme Bronze Age Copper Mines.
 Another option is to take the 4 mile (6.4 km) Vintage Marine Drive Tour with Alpine Travel, which takes around 1 hr to enjoy the spectacular views around the Great Orme.
 Heritage and culture highlights include the contemporary gallery and visual arts centre Mostyn, the Home Front Museum and Llandudno Museum and Gallery.